fearghaltwomey/Kinase-Screening-for-Anti-Cancer-Activity-CSC1171-Group-5-/README.txt

 The "25.09.27 Molecular Space.ipynb" notebook can be used to generate the data used in our class presentation during week 5-6.

-This .zip file contains a series of notebooks, datasets as ".csv" files that were used during the project, and saved models we generated as ".pkl" files.
-Note, ".pkl" files are version dependent, and will not produce usable results unless the code is run with the specified versions of each package listed below (under Dependencies)
+This GitHub repository contains a series of notebooks, datasets as ".csv" files that were used during the project, and ".png" files with images of plots.
+Note, ".pkl" files generated are version dependent, and will not produce usable results unless the code is run with the specified versions of each package listed below (under Dependencies)

+".pkl" files must be generated due to size constraints

 These notebooks rely on the ".csv" formatted datasets in order to run, and they must be placed in the same filepath / folder as the notebook when running.

-Individual molecules can be screened for potential kinase inhibition using the "25.11.29 Importing pickles.ipynb" notebook
+Individual molecules can be screened for potential kinase inhibition using the "25.11.29 Importing pickles.ipynb" notebook.
+This relies on ".pkl" files generated from the "25.11.29 Pivot.ipynb" notebook

 Dependencies:
 catboost 1.2.8